 Nancy Acord

 Nancy Acord was born in Seoul, Korea in 1957 and moved to the United States in 1976.
-After completing her bachelor’s degree in business administration at California State University in Los Angeles, she worked as a Certified Public Accountant for international accounting firms and as a Chief Financial Officer and Chief Executive Officer at a US national healthcare organization.
+After completing her bachelor’s degree in business administration at California State University in Los Angeles, she worked as a Certified Public Accountant for international accounting firms, and as a Chief Financial Officer and Chief Executive Officer at a US national healthcare organization.
 Since retiring from her business career in 2004, she has devoted herself to Buddhist studies.
 In 2014, she founded the Nibbana Buddhist Education Foundation in the United States.

 I experienced Liberation·Nibbāna